plone/training/user_generated_content.rst

 .. note::

-   Before Plone 5 this had to be done in python in a setuphandler (see below) since there was not yet a exportable setting for this.
+   Before Plone 5 this had to be done in python in a setuphandler (see below) since there was not yet an exportable setting for this.

 Grant local roles
 *****************

-Since the granting of local roles applies only to a certain folder in the site we'd would not always write code for it but do it by hand.
-But for testability and repeatability (there is conference every year!) we should create the initial content-structure automatically.
+Since the granting of local roles applies only to a certain folder in the site we would not always write code for it but do it by hand.
+But for testability and repeatability (there is a conference every year!) we should create the initial content structure automatically.

 So let's make sure some initial content is created and configured on installing the package.

-To run arbitrary code during installing a package we use a special import-step, a `setuphandler <http://docs.plone.org/develop/addons/components/genericsetup.html#custom-installer-code-setuphandlers-py>`_
+To run arbitrary code during the installation of a package we use a special import step, a `setuphandler <http://docs.plone.org/develop/addons/components/genericsetup.html#custom-installer-code-setuphandlers-py>`_

-Our package already has such a import-step registered in ``configure.zcml``.
+Our package already has such an import step registered in ``configure.zcml``.
 It will be automatically run when (re-)installing the addon.

 ..  code-block:: xml
     :linenos: